Kathleen Kelley Reardon is Phi Beta Kappa and professor emerita of management at the University of Southern California’s Marshall School of Business.

 She and Betty Friedan developed and team-taught “Leadership Diversity” at USC.
 Together they developed conferences focused on improving women’s representation at higher levels of business, education and government.

-Kathleen was invited to join The Huffington Post as a featured blogger in August 2005, two months after its founding by Arianna Huffington.
-She remains a Front Page political blogger on Huffingtonpost.com to this day.
+Kathleen was invited to join The Huffington Post as a featured blogger in August 2005, two months after its founding by Arianna Huffington and now contributes to Thrive Global.

 Kathleen was a founding board member and Distinguished Fellow of First Star, a Washington DC-based nonprofit dedicated to improving the lives of America’s abused and neglected children.
 While researching and writing Childhood Denied, she originated the concept of university campus-based residential academies for high school foster children, to help raise their acceptance and graduation from college above the current and unacceptable 3 percent rate.
 She has been instrumental in establishing foster youth academies at UCLA, the University of Connecticut, the University of Rhode Island, and George Washington University, with more academies in development.